WLEX-TV: Subchannels

-The station's digital signal is multiplexed:
+WLEX-TV's transmitter is located 6 mi east of downtown Lexington near Hamburg Pavilion.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WLEX-TV shut down its analog signal, over UHF channel 18, at 7 a.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WLEX-TV shut down its analog signal, over UHF channel 18, at 7 a.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 39, using virtual channel 18.
 The station was then repacked to channel 28 in 2020.